-The Bichon Frise has two coats of hair -- the outer coat is curly, and the undercoat is silky.
-The Bichon needs to be brushed out on a regular basis -- at least once per week -- to avoid mats.
+The bichon frise has two coats of hair: The outer coat is curly, and the undercoat is silky.
+The bichon needs to be brushed at least once or twice per week to avoid mats.
 Mats usually need to be cut out with scissors once they form, since mats sometimes pull on the dog's skin and cause pain and irritation.
-Because they do not shed fur, the Bichon is considered an ideal breed for allergy sufferers.

-The Bichon cut is also known as the show cut.
-It is the style that Bichons are required to have when competing in dog shows.
-This cut is much more time consuming than other cuts because of its longer length, but many Bichon owners consider it worth their time.
-To do a Bichon cut, you must use scissors only -- no clippers.
-The head cut is square and long, and the body coat is uniform, brushed out and several inches long.
+The classic bichon cut is also known as the show cut.
+It is the style that bichons are required to have when competing in dog shows.
+This cut is more time consuming than other cuts because of its longer length, but some bichon owners consider it worth the effort.
+Usually, when people envision a bichon, this is the cut they associate with the breed.